Skip to content

 That work is your creative impact… and it’s waiting for you.

-(Want more on how to heal from or prevent your UNIQUE writing burnout?
+(Want more on how to heal from or prevent your UNIQUE writing burnout in your specific situation?
 Come see me for an hour of sliding-scale coaching online.
-Or email megan@howtowritesomething.com with a question… and maybe I’ll blog about it, which could help you for free.)
+Or email megan@howtowritesomething.com with any question this post didn’t answer… and maybe I’ll blog about it, which could help you for free.)

 If you liked this, you might enjoy my post Flow State Writing (My Chill Million Words a Year)